Here are the best mindfulness books as recommended by 12 experts.

 My favorite part about this book is how it’s structured as a memoir documenting Harris’ own journey to achieving mindfulness and what an impact it had on his life.

-I found the book to be very funny and easy to read, making it a great intro book to people looking to learn more about the subject.
+I found the book to be very funny and easy to read, making it a great intro book for people looking to learn more about the subject.

 This was the very first book I read on the subject which later sparked my interest in the subject and becoming more mindful in my own life.